-- (1) The expenses of the dividend reinvestment plan are included in "other expenses." - (2) Our annual base management fee under the Investment Management Agreement is based on our gross assets, which is defined as all the assets of Medley Capital, including those acquired using borrowings for investment purposes, and assumes the base management fee remains consistent with fees incurred for the nine months ended June 30, 2012.
-See "The Advisor Investment Management Agreement" in the accompanying prospectus. - (3) Assumes that annual incentive fees earned by our investment adviser, MCC Advisors, remain consistent with the incentive fees earned by MCC Advisors for the nine months ended June 30, 2012.
+- (1) Our investment adviser has agreed that it will bear an additional \$ or \$ per share of the underwriting discount, not shown in the table above, and this shall be reflected by a waiver of that portion of the incentive fee payable to the investment adviser by us for the quarter ended September 30, 2012. - (2) The expenses of the dividend reinvestment plan are included in "other expenses." - (3) Our annual base management fee under the Investment Management Agreement is based on our gross assets, which is defined as all the assets of Medley Capital, including those acquired using borrowings for investment purposes, and assumes the base management fee remains consistent with fees incurred for the nine months ended June 30, 2012.
+See "The Advisor Investment Management Agreement" in the accompanying prospectus. - (4) Assumes that annual incentive fees earned by our investment adviser, MCC Advisors, remain consistent with the incentive fees earned by MCC Advisors for the nine months ended June 30, 2012, except that, as discussed in Note 1, the investment adviser will waive a portion of the incentive fee payable to the investment adviser by us for the quarter ended September 30, 2012, to compensate for the portion of the underwriting commission (sales load) it has agreed to bear in connection with this offering.
 The incentive fee consists of two parts: